What is Hepatitis E?

 Hepatitis infections are amongst the most common viral infections worldwide causing serious illness.
 Most will resolve naturally but up to half a billion people will develop a chronic and potentially life threatening illness.

-HEV is prevalent in most developing countries and is particularly common in any country with a hot climate.
-The HEV is mainly spread via the Faecal-Oral route due to faecal contamination of drinking water especially during monsoon rains, also from eating contaminated foods.
-The Hepatitis E virus has also been identified in certain domestic animals such as pigs where up to 95% of animals have been found to carry the virus.
+The Hepatitis E virus is prevalent in most developing countries and is particularly common in any country with a hot climate.
+HEV is mainly spread via the Faecal-Oral route due to faecal contamination of drinking water especially during monsoon rains, or from eating contaminated foods.
+HEV has also been identified in certain domestic animals such as pigs where up to 95% of animals have been found to carry the virus.
 This virus can also be carried by various small mammals including rats.

 If you become infected with the Hepatitis E virus, you may develop a short illness for up to two weeks after you become infected.
-This illness can cause symptoms including fatigue, a change in the color of your urine, abdominal pain, jaundice or a slight yellowing of the skin and whites of your eyes, a loss of appetite and nausea and vomiting.
+This illness can cause symptoms including fatigue, a change in the colour of your urine, abdominal pain, jaundice or a slight yellowing of the skin and whites of your eyes, a loss of appetite, nausea and vomiting.
 Sometimes Hepatitis E can affect your nervous system leading to severe pains in your arms and legs.
-In most cases these symptoms will go away after three to six months but in some people symptoms can last significantly longer.
+In most cases, these symptoms will go away after three to six months but in some people symptoms can last significantly longer.

 You can have a test at Better2Know, either on its own or as part of our Platinum package.
 A blood sample is needed, and the same sample can also be used for any other STD tests you may want to order.
 Results are normally available the same day that the sample is received in the laboratory.